About the European Family Conference

 The conference also provides a good opportunity to get to know other families in the church life and share with them our experiences, struggles, and difficulties.

-There will be three special meetings for children aged 11-12 where we will speak to them about the Lord Jesus.
+There will be three special meetings for children aged 11-12, where we have the burden that the gospel would be announced to them in a clear way.
 A parent or guardian must be with their child during these meetings.

 The daily workshops, corporate activities, and evening fellowships are part of the conference.
 By registering for the conference, we are registering to take part in all of these scheduled activities.
 All these aspects of the conference are designed for families to do together, and there will be no organised child-care.